Khaman Dhokla Recipe (with Step by Step Photos)

 Response: Hi Trisha, if sesame seeds are not available then you can skip them.

-Response: Hi Neha, yoghurt is used in the recipe to make the dhokla soft and little sour in taste.
+Response: Hi Neha, yogurt is used in the recipe to make the dhokla soft and little sour in taste.
 You can add lemon juice to get the sour taste (according to your taste) instead of yogurt.

 Response: Hi Divya, you can use baking soda instead of eno in this recipe.
 I have already posted the answer in the response of previous comment.
 You can read the detailed answer here. - Use Baking Soda instead of Eno to make Dhokla.